HikiJun97/web1/README.md

-It is the repository uploaded for studying basic concept of HTML - by HikiJun97
+It is the repository uploaded for studying basic concept of HTML and JavaScript - by HikiJun97